 Shift your way into the Ploshchad Dekabristov Square and check out the statue of Bronze Horseman.
 From this point, you will gaze in awe the breath-taking Neva River view towards the Peter and Paul Fortress located on the Vasilevsky Island.

 After dinner, perhaps it is time to unwind a little bit.
 Without a doubt, St Petersburg is one of the ultimate cities around the globe that showcases great Opera and Ballet performances.
-There are plenty of brilliant theaters you can choose from.
+There are plenty of brilliant theatres you can choose from.
 Mariinsky is the famous one, but don’t underestimate others like the Mikhanlovsky Theatre.
-The ambiance and performance really complement each other and it brings out such classic beauty this city represents.
+The ambience and performance really compliment each other and it brings out such classic beauty this city represents.
 It is an elegant way to end your stay in St. Petersburg, Russia.

-**Halal Travel Tips for Muslim travelers: It is not easy to travel in a country which Islam is not its main religion, but worry not, for food and prayers facilities try checking out the links below.
-Hopefully, it will ease and narrow down your search of Halal food and mosque to perform prayers in St. Petersburg.
+**Halal Travel Tips for Muslim travellers: It is not easy to travel in a country which Islam is not its main religion, but worry not, for food and prayers facilities try checking out the links below.
+Hopefully, it will ease and narrow down your search of Halal food and mosque to perform prayers in St. Petersburg, Russia.

 When 48-hours is all you got to travel a city, don’t panic, there is always a way for you to make the best out of the short period of time.
 It is all about planning and putting what you prioritize first hand.
 Hopefully, this list can help and make your travel to St. Petersburg more memorable!